czgaotian/learning-languages/behaviorQuestion/index.md

 >
 > Preparation for global job market

-- After leaving my previous role, I took some time to carefully evaluate my **next career move** and ensure I find a position that align my skills and interest.
+- After leaving my previous role, I took some time to carefully evaluate my **next career move**
+- To ensure I find a position that align my skills and interest.
-- When I planned to enter the global job market, I mainly worked on two aspects.
+- In order to face new challenges I had never encountered before, I decided to enter the global job market.
+- Therefore, I mainly worked on two aspects.
 - Firstly, during this time, I focused on improving my technical skills, particularly gaining deeper knowledge in [xxx].
-- I developed a personal project - a blog system to exercised my skill in Next.js.
+- I developed some personal project ,such as, a blog system built with next.
-- These experiences have given me a stronger understanding of complex system design and implementation, making me more confident in **tackling** new challenges.
+- These experiences have given me a stronger understanding of complex system design.

-- Secondly, I used this time to research local technology trends, job requirements, and improve my English skills.
+- Secondly, I used this time to research global technology trend and government policy in different countries.
+- I decided to go to [xxx], not only because I really like [xxx] culture since high school, but also because my skill set is really aligns well with the current shortage in the [xxx] workforce.

+- Then, I took some time to prepare documents to apply for the Opportunity card visa.

 ## What do you consider your strengths and weaknesses?